 Using this medicine during the later part of pregnancy can harm your unborn baby.
 If you think you have become pregnant while using this medicine, tell your doctor right away.

 Check with your doctor right away if you have any symptoms of liver problems including dark-colored urine or pale stools, nausea, vomiting, loss of appetite, pain in your upper stomach, or yellowing of your skin or eyes.

 This medicine may cause hypomagnesemia (low magnesium in the blood).
-Your doctor may want to check your blood levels if you are taking this medicine for more than one year, or if you are taking this medicine together with digoxin (Lanoxin®) or certain diuretics or "water pills".
-Stop using this medicine and check with your doctor right away if you have convulsions (seizures); fast, racing, or uneven heartbeat; muscle spasms (tetany); tremors; or unusual tiredness or weakness.
+Your doctor may want to check your blood levels if you are taking this medicine for more than 1 year, or if you are taking this medicine together with digoxin (Lanoxin®) or certain diuretics or "water pills".
+Check with your doctor right away if you have the following symptoms: convulsions (seizures), fast, racing, or uneven heartbeat, muscle spasms (tetany), tremors, or unusual tiredness or weakness.

 Check with your doctor right away if you have watery stool that does not go away, stomach pain, and fever while taking this medicine.

 Cutaneous or systemic lupus erythematosus may occur or get worse in patients receiving a PPI.
 Call your doctor right away if you have joint pain or a skin rash on your cheeks or arms that gets worse when exposed to the sun.

 Do not stop taking this medicine without first checking with your doctor, or unless told to do so by your doctor.